Becoming a More Complete Professional (1/2)

 Encourages expression from all team participants without criticism;

-If necessary, “rephrases criticism in positive way”;
+If necessary, “rephrases criticism in a positive way”;

 Exploits natural leadership strengths—inspiration, energetic enthusiasm, genuine compliments, encouragement as a motivator to build team esteem;

-Examines potential impact of actions on others;
+Examines the potential impact of actions on others;

 Re-evaluates decisions in hindsight;